-UC Berkeley conducts an emergency management exercise to test emergency procedures annually.
-The scenarios for these exercises change from year-to-year and include several departments from across the campus.
-These tests may include drills, tabletop exercises, emergency operations center exercises, or campus wide emergency response exercises.
-The university conducts afteraction reviews of all emergency management exercises.
-OEM maintains records of the after-action review process and tracks the completion of corrective actions.
+UC Berkeley conducts an emergency preparedness exercise to test emergency procedures annually.
+The test is designed for assessment and evaluation of emergency plans and capabilities of the campus.
+The test is scheduled and contains drills, exercises, and followthrough activities.
+The scenarios for this test change from year-toyear, include several departments from across the campus, and are designed with clear written objectives.
+The university documents a description of the exercise, the date, time, and whether it was announced or unannounced.
+The university conducts after-action reviews of all emergency management exercises.
+OEM maintains records of the after-action review process for seven years, and tracks the completion of corrective actions.
+Each year, OEM also sends out a campus-wide email that contains a link to the UC Berkeley emergency response and evacuation procedures.